When it comes to choosing a vegetarian meal kit delivery, which ones are the best bets to try? Use this guide to make a decision.

 This staple vegetarian meal kit service offers both vegetarian and vegan meal options.
 In the service’s Classic Plan, you’ll find four “veggie” meals each week.

 The bad news?
 You’ll have to review the ingredients in these meals to determine if they’re vegan.

 This newer meal-delivery service offers a vegan meal plan.
 You’ll get meals such as maple parsley carrot with tofu for dinner.

-From shopping at a wider variety of stores to reading labels more carefully, following a vegan diet takes a little more work no matter how you get your meals.
+From shopping at a wider variety of stores to reading labels more carefully, following a vegetarian or vegan diet takes a little more work no matter how you get your meals.

 By all means, take advantage of those and find a plan that meets your vegan standards, falls within your budget, and serves up beautiful meals.